Artist | Wordsmith | Content Crafter | Podcaster

-The genetic fortune bestowed by my epic parents, mind-blowing developmental experiences milked from AIESEC, the brain-washing concepts from fantastic books, and (on a VERY minor scale) the hilarious lessons taught by my modelling days when I dabbled in pageants - first in college and later as Miss Commonwealth/Global Kenya 2005-2006.
+The genetic serendipity engineered by my epic parents, mind-blowing developmental experiences milked from AIESEC, the brain-washing concepts from fantastic books, and (on a VERY very very minor scale) the hilarious lessons taught by my modelling days when I dabbled in pageants - first in college and later as Miss Commonwealth/Global Kenya 2005-2006.

 Yaddi yaddi yadda.

 If you're still reading this, down to this particular futile sentence, you're a rockstar.
-Which means you might actually tolerate the harping on my blog or even go as far as reading my free e-book (it’s still in the kitchen).
+That means you might actually tolerate the harping on my blog or even go as far as reading my free e-book (it’s still in the kitchen).
 You are exactly my kind of human.
 The awesome kind of human.
 I appreciate you :)